mmcs-ruby/ruber_dialog/README.md

     Bilbo
 #### Description block
     {Greeting}
-    Description: There are ale, beer, : and line breaks
+    Description: There are items: ale, beer and line breaks
     Gandalf: Frodo, take the ring!
 #### Responses block